Raggastan/ESP8266/Knowledge/Course.md

 the board...
 The second one is an infinite loop.
 Basically, it is like there is a `void main()` function in C++ with the first few lines being the setup() and a while(1) loop right after.

+## Language

+Don't you dare forgetting the semicolon again.